Mistaken identity blamed in mail fraud convict’s jail escape

 David Shapiro, his attorney in that case, didn’t have any comment about his client’s escape.

 Belnap, 36, has been charged with obstruction of justice for his role in the escape.
 It’s unknown why he allegedly agreed to help Wiewandt.
+Police are investigating whether the pair believed they could convince guards there had been a mistake and they could both go free, Marigoni said.
 He doesn’t have an attorney listed in court documents.

 Belnap’s criminal record in Utah includes attempted burglary and several drug-related charges, according to state court records.

-Marigoni said an investigation will seek to assess what went wrong and how they can prevent it from happening.
+Marigoni said an investigation will seek to assess what went wrong and how they can prevent it from happening, including the possible addition of a biometric fingerprint scanner.